 Not sure what the sitch is after last night?
 Pop one in!

-Pros: If taken in time, it works pretty well.
+Pros: If taken in time, this contraceptive method works pretty well.
 Most chemists will stock it and you don’t need a prescription.

-Cons: Not a long term solution at all - you’re screwing with your body’s hormones.
+Cons: This birth control option is not a long term solution at all - you’re screwing with your body’s hormones.
 Do it often and your periods, health and pregnancy chances go for a toss.
 Will not do a thing against STDs.

 Images: Tumblr, Giphy